Amissah Anfoh Assan: Early life

 Born in Accra to Mercy Dadzie and Anfoh Assan, Assan attended Kaneshie West 2 JSS.
 He began his football career after graduating from T.I Ahmadiyya Secondary School in Gomoa Postin, Assan play at a local club called Windy Professionals which is formally known as National Sports College.

-Elmina Sharks
+Career

-On March 28, 2020, it was announced that Amissah Anfoh Assan joined Ghanaian Premier League club Elmina Sharks.
+On March 28, 2020, it was announced thatAssan joined Ghanaian Premier League club Elmina Sharks.

+He joined Chabab Ghazieh in the Lebanese Premier League in 2024.